 While the best hiking app for you may vary depending on where you live and hike, your technological aptitude, and other factors, most hikers agree that there are a few fundamental characteristics that a good hiking app should possess.

 For example, offline viewing is incredibly important for most hikers, because you don’t want to be stuck under a tarp on the side of a mountain, wondering where to go next, only to find out you’ve lost your connectivity.
 GPS location, waypoint marking, tracking, navigation, and elevation markers are also important for most people.
 If you’re interested in hiking for fitness, we also recommend that you invest in a hiking app that can monitor your average speed, heart rate, calories burned, and other factors.

 As an added bonus, many new apps even store your trails so that you don’t have to rely on memory alone to find the perfect hike.
 You can import trails yourself, or upload one from an app’s premade database.

 Best Replacement for Trimble GPS Hunt Pro

 People loved Trimble GPS Hunt Pro because it was highly interactive and allowed you to integrate everything right from one device.
-This easy-to-use device allowed you to save waypoints and important areas of access, such as roost or food plot locations and, of course, the location of your solo tent.
+This easy-to-use device allowed you to save waypoints and important areas of access, such as roost or food plot locations and, of course, the location of your tent (be it a solo tent or a 3 man tent).
 This accessible app could be used even when there was no cell phone service.
 At a low cost of just $4.99 for the Professional Edition, it was a great, budget-savvy app that worked well in almost every condition.

 HuntStand: The Best Alternative